 Ivory and wildlife laws The sale of ivory and other wildlife products involves many complex laws and regulations both in the US and internationally.
 Individual states, including California, also regulate the sale of ivory and wildlife products.
 Here are some of the applicable laws:

 Generally prohibits the import, export, possession, and sale of animals that are considered endangered or threatened in interstate or foreign commerce.
 This includes the CITES statutory implementation.

 U.S.Fish & Wildlife Service There are federal and international laws involving the sale, import, and export of all wildlife.
 Federal laws require anyone who wants to import wildlife or wildlife products into the US or export these items from the US to first get the necessary license from the U.S. Fish & Wildlife Service (USFWS).

 All wildlife and wildlife products have to be declared to the USFWS for inspection before import or export, and they have to be processed only through designated USFWS ports.
 If these rules aren't met, it may result in criminal prosecution.
 For more information, contact your nearest USFWS port.

-We do what we can to protect endangered species.
+We do what we can to protect endangered and threatened species.
 And we also follow laws, government regulations, and international treaties on animals and wildlife.
 Be sure to review our guidelines and follow applicable laws before listing these items.